boot-start/boot-start.github.io/en/team/benjamin-habegger.md

 Active in the tech startup eco-system, Benjamin has taken part or co-organised different entrepreneurship and/or innovation related events
 ([WWW’2012](http://www2012.org/), [Blend Web Mix](http://www.blendwebmix.com/), [IoT hands-on workshop](http://www.atelier-objets-connectes.org/),
 [Digital Open Labs Startup Weekend](http://lyon.startupweekend.org/events/sw-lyon-digital-openlabs/), [fHACKtory](http://www.fhacktory.com/), [MuseoMix](http://www.museomix.org/en/)).
+Understanding both business needs and technological possibilities he has an excellent understanding of how innovative projects can be lead to success.
 He is co-founder of Boot-Start where he plays the role of CEO.